Ultra23Ahan/modulink/JOURNAL.md

 # June 29: Did a bunch of research, started making BOM

-I did way too much research on the battery and I couldnt decide between the samsung 30Q and the sony murata vtc6, but I decided the latter as it is(according to the internet and reputable sources I could find) better.
+I did way too much research on the battery.
+At first I was thinking of using some random 18650s off of Robocraze which were surprisingly cheap.
+I looked into it more and found out that the batteries are not ideal for....anything basically except very lowend projects(in a 2S at least).
+I then looked on Robu and found a plethora(yes, plethora).I couldnt decide between the samsung 30Q and the sony murata vtc6, but I decided the latter as it is(according to the internet and reputable sources I could find) better.
-I just CANNOT find a 2S BMS for the battery, but I found one on robu which is out of stock, so I will use that.
+I just CANNOT find a 2S BMS for the battery, but I found one on robu which is out of stock, so I will likely use that.

 The BMS I want is the last one of this list:
 ![](/images/journal/29062026/bmss.png)